GouveiaXS/angelicxs-YachtHeist/README.md

 3. After minigames are compelted and next step is initalized the lootable areas within the ship will open.

-4A.
-If NOT using a third-eye system they will only be able to loot the trolley's with money.

-4B.
-If using a third-eye system they will be able to explore the ship for additional loot.
+4. They will be able to explore the ship for additional loot.

 5. After the aloted time entire boat will be reset and job can be done again.